What is Social Engineering and Why Healthcare is Vulnerable

 We have all heard horror stories about phishing and spoofing system-wide attacks due to the negligence of a single employee.

-The wrong mouse click can cause a disastrous domino effect, at best shutting a system down temporarily, whether or not a ransom is paid, or at worst, exposing sensitive data and creating a larger, more dangerous problem.
+The wrong mouse click can cause a disastrous domino effect, at best shutting a system down temporarily, whether or not a victim pays a ransom, or at worst, exposing sensitive data and creating a larger, more dangerous problem.

 Targeting the healthcare industry, with its wealth of personal patient data, is a practical option for cybercriminals, demonstrated.